0xPolygonMiden/miden-node/README.md

 ### Generating the genesis file

 Before running the node, you must first generate the genesis file.
-The contents of the genesis file are currently hardcoded in Rust, but we intend to make these configurable shortly.
-The genesis block currently sets up 2 accounts: a faucet account for a `POL` token, as well as a wallet account.
+The contents of the genesis file are fully configurable through a genesis inputs file written in TOML.
+An example genesis inputs file can be found here: [genesis.toml](node/genesis.toml)

 To generate the genesis file, run:
 ```sh
 miden-node make-genesis
 ```

-This will generate 3 files in the current directory:
+By default this will generate 1 file and 1 folder in the current directory:
 - `genesis.dat`: the genesis file.
-- `faucet.fsk` and `wallet.fsk`: the public/private keys of the faucet and wallet accounts, respectively.
+- `accounts/` folder containing an `account{i}.mac` file for each provided account in the genesis inputs file: a serialised `AccountData` struct containing the account, account-seed, auth-scheme and auth-seed.
+Learn more: https://github.com/0xPolygonMiden/miden-base/blob/341f692edcb375c0473d8a8c19e2c5944c7c9b57/objects/src/accounts/data.rs#L17-L30

 ### Running the node